Developer Documentation

 playback.PlaybackSource.spatialBlend = 0.0f; //Disable 3D audio

-This just disables 3D audio and every ODIN AudioSource in the scene will have always the same volume.
+This just disables 3D audio and every ODIN AudioSource in the scene will always have the same volume.
 That is basically the same experience as if all players would use an external voice chat solution like TeamSpeak or Discord.
-The voice is “decoupled” completely from the game play.
+The voice is “decoupled” completely from the Gameplay.
 It may be useful if you want to replicate phone calls or CB communication between team members.

 Please note, that spatialBlend is a float value.
 You can also set it to 0.5f to have something in between.